- Team: Tech

 The role mainly involves creating elegant and intuitive interfaces for two kinds of users: our clients, predominantly SME executives and operational staff within their companies, and our bankers.
 It’s a complex undertaking, but you can count on the full support of our CEO as well as the product, engineering, marketing and finance teams.

 The role is not limited to the visual layout; it also encompasses the functionality and mechanics of what you design.
 You will be involved at every stage from conception to delivery.
 We value your input from the very beginning of each project; we do not expect you to swoop in at the last minute to ‘work your magic’ once everything has been decided.
 We know that these early decisions have a profound impact on your ability to do your job well.

 In addition to defining our products’ visual and functional elements, you will be working on practical matters every day.
 You will advise on interactions and help balance the desire for esthetic simplicity with the need for technical complexity.
 You will design client interfaces (e.g. those for managing wire transfers, other payment methods, etc.), as well as for the internal tools that will empower our bankers to help our clients.
 We are looking for someone who enjoys working as part of a team and sharing their love of design.

 As a product designer, you will have the opportunity to shape our products and our company.
 You will play a major role in making it possible for SME executives to spend less time managing their treasury and more time focused on their business.
 We will be right there with you working to live up to that goal.

 We are in the process of building our design team.
-You will join Hugo Mingoia, our product designer, who has experience developing products for startups as well as for large corporations, and Jean-Daniel Guyot, our CEO, who created Capitaine Train (now part of Trainline).
+You will join Hugo Mingoia and Antoine Plu, our product designers, who have experience developing products for startups as well as for large corporations, and Jean-Daniel Guyot, our CEO, who created Capitaine Train (now part of Trainline).

 If you are so inclined, you could influence the selection of the methods and tools we will use to produce our best work.
 Here’s what we are using right now: